TheBeaconLabs/The-Beacon-Labs/README.md

 # 📙 Documentation

 You can access our documentation at [https://the-beacon-labs.gitbook.io/the-beacon-labs](https://the-beacon-labs.gitbook.io/the-beacon-labs).
 All concepts, examples and explanations are available there.
+You can also contact us via [Twitter](https://x.com/TheBeaconLabs) or directly via email at victor@thebeaconlabs.com
 <br>
 <br>